MauriceZilian/Cybersecurity__Syn-Flood-Attack-Log-Analysis/syn_flood_attack/incident_report.md

 ---

 📝 *This report was created as part of a personal cybersecurity learning project.
-The logs are simulated and were designed to mirror real-world analysis challenges in incident response.*
+The logs are simulated.